fshowalter/franksmovielog.com-v1/content/reviews/0010-the-greene-murder-case-1929.md

 venue_notes: Unknown 360p
 ---

-Disappointing follow-up to <span data-imdb-id="tt0019745">The Canary Murder Case</span> sees Powell reprise his role as Philo Vance in a disjointed mystery that struggles under the weight of its own plot.
-In a possible attempt to compensate for most of the story taking place in a single house, the film hurries Powell one room to another, never allowing him to settle in and shine.
-Not helping: the costumer's decisions to dress Powell in a kimono, a paisely smoking jacket, an oversized white topcoat, and a pair of thick-rimmed Coke bottle glasses.
+Disappointing follow-up to <span data-imdb-id="tt0019745">The Canary Murder Case</span> concerns a wealthy family where the last surviving heir stands to inherit a fortune.
+William Powell, reprising his role as amateur sleuth Philo Vance, investigates when an unknown assailant murders one of the family members.

+Unlike the prior film, which focused on a single murder, this entry piles up bodies at an absurd rate, culminating in a finale that made me laugh out loud.
+Also not helping: the costumer’s decision to dress Powell in a kimono, a paisley smoking jacket, an oversized white topcoat, and a pair of thick-rimmed Coke bottle glasses [^10-1].
 Thankfully, not all at once.

-That said, the ending made me laugh out loud.
+[^10-1]: Yes, it’s more in keeping with the source novel’s portrayal of Vance as a dandy, but Powell deserved better.